kecman/view/PLAN.md

 ## Backlog

+- [UI/UX] Use folding trees in help menu, default to unfolded
 - [Rendering,Bug] Don't screentone backfaces when wireframe mode (or transparency?) is on
 - [Rendering] Render aabbs using geometry shader, show it when the box extents are hovered in the UI
 - [UI/UX] Add normals to user selection